The hardest part about medicine,

 But I needed to learn its utility for humanity’s sake.

-Because many medications operate by changing one’s “perception” of pain.
+Because while many medications mey help to alter one’s “perception” of the pain…

 IS STILL THERE.